rairprotocol/rair-dapp/kubernetes-manifests/dev-testing-deployment/README.md

 ---

-==**Please contact devops for a copy of the secrets.yaml file required to deploy the entire kubernetes instance.
-This is gitignored for security reasons.**==
+**Please contact devops for a copy of the secrets.yaml file required to deploy the entire kubernetes instance.
+This is gitignored for security reasons.**

 ---